2025 Step Forward to Prevent Suicide

 Hope Is Just a Step Away — Register to Walk or Give Today!

-Every life lost to suicide is one too many.
-Behind every statistic is a name, a face, and a story that ended too soon.
-The Step Forward to Prevent Suicide walk is more than a community event—it’s a movement of compassion, awareness, and action.
-When we come together, we break the silence that keeps people suffering in the dark.
+Every life lost to suicide was one too many.
+Behind every statistic was a name, a face, and a story that ended too soon.
+The Step Forward to Prevent Suicide walk was more than a community event—it was a movement of compassion, awareness, and action.
+When we came together, we broke the silence that kept people suffering in the dark.

-We encourage the public to put together a team for the walk or register as an individual as we continue to step forward to prevent suicide and support those bereaved by loss.
-If you're not able to attend the event but wish to donate or purchase a t-shirt online, every bit of support is welcomed.
-For those raising over $250, they will receive a Step Forward beach towel to remember the event by.
-Proceeds raised from the event will benefit the Helpline Center’s suicide prevention and awareness programs.
+We encouraged the public to put together a team for the walk or register as individuals as we continued to step forward to prevent suicide and support those bereaved by loss.
+For those who were unable to attend the event but wished to donate or purchase a t-shirt online, every bit of support was welcomed.
+Participants who raised over $250 received a Step Forward beach towel to remember the event by.
+Proceeds raised from the event benefited the Helpline Center’s suicide prevention and awareness programs.

-The Helpline Center and the Step Forward to Prevent Suicide Committee are pleased to welcome Mitchell Olson from Keloland Living as this year’s guest emcee.
-If you would like to join the planning committee, volunteer at the event or have any questions in general, please email donate@helplinecenter.org or call 605-274-1420.
+The Helpline Center and the Step Forward to Prevent Suicide Committee were pleased to welcome Mitchell Olson from KELOLAND Living as that year’s guest emcee.
+For those interested in joining the planning committee, volunteering at the event, or asking general questions, they were encouraged to email donate@helplinecenter.org or call 605-274-1420.

-Every step taken on June 7 is a step toward healing.
-Not just for those who’ve lost someone, but for those still fighting.
+Every step taken on June 7 was a step toward healing—not just for those who had lost someone, but for those still fighting.
 One past participant said, "When I came to the walk, I was in a dark place.
 Seeing people rally around this cause reminded me that I mattered too."
-That’s the impact your support makes—offering hope where it's desperately needed.
+That was the impact your support made—offering hope where it was desperately needed.

 If you or a family member are in crisis, please reach out to the Helpline Center by calling 988.